placrosse/agildata-zero/index.md

 - Subset of MySQL syntax supported (just enough to run TPC-C benchmarks)
 - Depends on rust-crypto which has not been verified as secure yet
 - Query planner only handles subset of validation required to ensure no unencrypted data can leak to the database server
+- Encryption keys are stored in clear text in the encryption gateway configuration file

 # Security versus Functionality

 One of the challenges with storing encrypted data in a database is that it reduces the databases ability to operate on that data.
 For example, if data is encrypted with AES-256 then it changes the sort order of that data, so it is no longer possible for the database to perform range queries or sort that data with an `ORDER BY` clause.
-Weaker forms of encryption exist that can preserve the sort order, but order-preserving encryption is known to leak knowledge about the data, as demonstrated in [cite that paper here].
+Weaker forms of encryption exist that can preserve the sort order, but order-preserving encryption is known to leak knowledge about the data.

 AgilData Zero takes a pragmatic approach to the problem by supporting encyrption schemes that allow for some basic operations to be performed by the database.
 AgilData Zero also validates queries and fails any queries that attempt to perform an operation on encrypted data, rather than just returning the wrong results.